MicrosoftDocs/dynamics365smb-docs/business-central/about-develop-extensions.md

 Find more information on apps and consulting services that are currently available on [Microsoft AppSource]( (https://appsource.microsoft.com/en-us/marketplace/consulting-services?country=US&page=1)).

-To help business users get started quickly, Microsoft has added a catalog of consulting services offerings for solutions based on Dynamics 365 Business Central, Power BI, and PowerApps to AppSource.
+To help business users get started quickly, Microsoft has added a catalog of consulting services offerings for solutions based on [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], Power BI, and PowerApps to AppSource.
 Learn more about the [Consulting Services](/dynamics-nav/developer/readiness/readiness-consulting).

 ## Choosing which services to offer with [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]